OlivierKessler01/columnar/doc/architecture.md

 - Define regular expressions for each token class of the language
 - Run the Thompson construction to convert the regexp to a non-deterministic finite automaton
-- Convert the NFA to a DFA
+- Convert the NFA to DFA using the "subset construction"

 #### **Non-deterministic finite automata schema**
 ![Non-definite automata](lexer-ndfa.drawio.png)